WPTZ: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WPTZ shut down its analog signal, over VHF channel 5, on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 14.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 5.
-It was one of the first stations owned by Hearst to cease analog broadcasting (then-Hearst sister station KITV in Honolulu, Hawaii was the other).
+WPTZ shut down its analog signal, over VHF channel 5, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 14, using virtual channel 5.
+It was one of the first stations owned by Hearst to cease analog broadcasting (then-Hearst sister station KITV in Honolulu, Hawaii, was the other).

 Out-of-market and Canadian viewership

 WPTZ previously served as the default NBC affiliate for northern areas of the nearby Watertown, New York, market (most notably Massena), while WSTM-TV in Syracuse served Watertown proper.
 Both WPTZ and WSTM-TV lost those statuses on December 1, 2016, when WVNC-LD signed on as the Watertown market's first full-time NBC affiliate.

 Like the other network stations that serve Plattsburgh and Burlington, WPTZ has a large audience in southern Quebec, Canada.
 This includes Montreal, a city with ten times as many people as all of WPTZ's entire American viewing area.
-For many years, station promos and IDs have read "North Pole/Plattsburgh/Burlington/Montreal" or "Plattsburgh/Burlington/Montreal" to acknowledge its large cable viewership in Canada.
+For many years, station promos and IDs have read "North Pole–Plattsburgh–Burlington–Montreal" or "Plattsburgh–Burlington–Montreal" to acknowledge its large cable viewership in Canada.

 WPTZ is widely carried on cable in the province of Quebec as far north as Saguenay and as far east as Gaspé.
 In addition, Southern Quebec viewers can also pick up WPTZ's over-the-air signal with a well-placed antenna.
-The Canadian Radio-television and Telecommunications Commission (CRTC)'s simultaneous substitution rules mandate cable systems to replace WPTZ's signal with that of CFCF-DT, CKMI-DT-1, or CJNT-DT within their broadcasting areas when one of those stations is airing the same program at the same time as WPTZ.
+The Canadian Radio-television and Telecommunications Commission (CRTC)'s simultaneous substitution rules mandate cable systems to replace WPTZ's signal with that of CFCF-DT, CKMI-DT, or CJNT-DT within their broadcasting areas when one of those stations is airing the same program at the same time as WPTZ.